jabir3936/jabir3936.github.io/README.md

 ## 2. Machine learning

-- The project involved the performance evaluation of hyperparameter optimization algorithms.
+- The project involved the performance evaluation of hyperparameter optimization algorithms.The project was completed with the python programming language.
 The project tasks involved data cleaning and preparation for the machine learning,tuning the machine learning models with the hyperparameters algorithims and the performances are then measured and interpreted.For the code snippets can be found by the links [data cleaning/Heatmap](https://github.com/jabir3936/jabir3936.github.io/blob/main/Heatmap.ipynb),[classifier test](https://github.com/jabir3936/jabir3936/blob/main/Classifier_train_test1.ipynb)and [regression test](https://github.com/jabir3936/jabir3936/blob/main/ETA_train_test1.ipynb).
 The full details are described in the report that can be found [here](https://github.com/jabir3936/jabir3936/blob/main/Final%20Report.pdf)

 ### Support or Contact